insert-professional-sounding-name-here/IPSNH-App/README.md

 - SPSNH-App: contains the unity code

-- insert-professional-sounding-name-here.github.io: contains the website which hosts the MazeMap site/code
+- MazeMap: contains the website which hosts the MazeMap site/code which is used within the unity app